jasongrimes/jekyll-chapterbook/README.md

 ### Reference list

+Use a "references" chapter in the book's end matter to list all of the complete citations, and receive inbound links from the in-text citations.

-Use the `class: references` front matter variable in the references chapter, so that the citations are formatted with hanging indents.
+In the front matter of the references page, set `class: references` so that the citations are formatted with hanging indents.

 Include a link in each reference (like the ISBN search below), and assign it an `id` attribute with `{:#my-id}` so the anchor links from in-text citations work.